msqr1/Vosklet/README.md

     __genericObj__.objects.forEach(obj => obj.delete())
     ```
     at the end of your program to automatically do that.
 We have to do this because Emscripten doesn't call destructors.
 See [here](https://emscripten.org/docs/getting_started/FAQ.html#what-does-exiting-the-runtime-mean-why-don-t-atexit-s-run).
-- To be safe, always handle the API through events by adding all event listener before calling init().
+- To be safe, always handle the API through events by adding all event listener before calling init() on objects.
+- Always call init on the regular Model object before calling init on the recognizer.
+SpkModel can be init and set later.
 ### Guarantees
 - If an error occurs (error event is fired), no changes was made, and no other dependent events will fire.
 For example, if an error occur while loading the model, the "ready" event won't fire in order to prevent executing code on a nonexistent model.
 ### Limitations compared to vosk-browser: